 FIFSW Students in the News

-Erin Relyea, MSW student is this year’s CIHR Institute of Aging (IA) Poster Competition winner in the Master’s Category at the […]
+Manaal S., PhD Candidate and Erin Relyea, MSW student are this year’s CIHR Institute of Aging […]

 Natasha Brien, a 4th year PhD student recently published an article entitled “The Overincarceration of Canadian Indigenous People: Moving from Punitive Practices towards Healing Spirit Injuries” in the Indigenous Social Work Journal.